Melapress/extend-2fa-methods/README.md

 	\apply_filters( WP_2FA_PREFIX . 'methods_settings', array(), $setup_wizard, $data_role, $role );
 ```

-This hook is called when the methods settings are presented to the administrator.

 [Usage example code](https://github.com/wpwhitesecurity/extend-2fa-methods/blob/b89592bdaee494a8da35a32e857c59ad6a18e027/classes/wizards/class-main-method-wizard-steps.php#L154)

+#### login_form
+This hook is used after the user completes their first authentication method using their username and password.
+It forces the user to finish the login process using the 2FA method challenge.

 ```
 	/**